 Perhaps the one measly advantage we could ever attribute to Covid-19 is that it forced us all to hit the pause button.
 Modern living is fast-paced and has everyone trying to chase a goal or a paycheck.
 There is hardly ever any time to slow down and rest.
 So much so that self-care is marketed as some luxurious indulgence.

 There will be many life-changing transitions during this pandemic.
 The most you can do is put in your best effort to get by and lean on your support system.
 Allow yourself room to grieve your losses too.
-Emotional suppression will not only harm you, but it will also prolong your healing.
+Emotional suppression will harm you, but it will also prolong your healing.

 Novel, unusual, devastating, and unprecedented.
 These are some of the words that have been used to describe the COVID pandemic.
 They all signify that none of us has a fool-proof manual on how to get through it.
 So, dare to be kinder to yourself and others.
-The whole world is learning on the job, just how overwhelming it is to manage a pandemic.
+The whole world is learning on the job just how overwhelming it is to manage a pandemic.
 You are not alone in the struggle with mental health and more.